 Application : Applied Explanation on application of the practice: The Board recognises the importance of having a diverse Board in terms of experience, skills, competence, ethnicity, gender, culture and age.
 A diverse Board facilitates optimal decision making by harnessing different insights, perspectives, experience and exposure.
 The Board's commitment to diversity permeates throughout all levels of the organisation, including the appointment of candidate to the Board.
 Whilst the Board supports the universal move to appoint more female Directors to the Board, the Board is guided by the principal that appointment of new Board member shall not be based solely on gender but rather the candidate's skill set, competencies, experience and knowledge in areas identified by the Board.
 Nevertheless, the Board fully endorsed that female candidates should be included in the evaluation process for appointment of new Directors to the Board.
-As at 31 December 2017, there was 1 woman Director on the Board, which made up to 20% of the Board.
-The Board intensified its effort to source for another suitable female candidate for appointment to the Board.
-To date, the effort for sourcing of a female candidate is fruitful and the Board is confident that the Board will be able to meet the 30% female Directors target by the year end of 2018.
+During the FY 2018, the Board had appointed two fer Directors, ,made up to a total of three female Directors out of so Directors on the Board of the Company.
 The NRC performs an annual review of the composition of the Board in terms of the appropriate size and mix of skills, balance between Executive, Non-Executive and Independent Non-Executive Directors as well as diversity including gender diversity and other core competencies required ("Composition Mix") to ensure that Composition Mix is appropriate and relevant to the business of the Company.
 The Group recognises the important of a diverse workforce and abides by the principle of non-discrimination at the workplace based on age, disability, gender, race, religion, political preference and support diversity by recruiting according to skills, knowledge, experience, talents and ability rather than based on gender, race and ethnicity.
-The employee profile of the Group as at 31 December 2017 is presented below:-
+The employee profile of the Group as at 31 December 2018 is presented below:-

+1

+A 6: 1 1 1 - ~

 Age Structure of Employees by Age %

-25 or under 5.57%
+25 or under 5.00

-25 - 34 38.39%
+25 - 34 37.95

-35 -44 34.47%
+35 - 44 33.50

-45 - 54 15.57%
+45 - 54 18.06

-55 and above 6.00%
+55 and above 5.49

 Total 100%

 Gender Distribution %

-Management positions
+Management positions ·

-Male 40%
+Male 40

-Female 60%
+Female 60

 Total 100%

 All employees

-Male 43%
+Male 33

-Female 57%
+Female 67

 Total 100%

-- 1

 Explanation for

 departure

-red to complete the columns below.
-Non-lo arge companies are encouraged
+quired to complete the columns below .
+Non-large companies are

-to complete the columns b ZIOW.
+encouraged to complete the columns below.

 Measure :

-Time of the second 1

-i imetrame :

 Timeframe :